awsdocs/aws-powershell-user-guide/doc_source/v4migration.md

 Earlier versions of PowerShell bound the value `us-west-2` to the `-RegionName` static parameter instead of the `-Region` dynamic parameter\.
 Likely, this could confuse users\.

-## AWS\.Tools Declares and Enforces Manadatory Parameters<a name="migrate-mandatoryparams"></a>
+## `AWS.Tools` Declares and Enforces Manadatory Parameters<a name="migrate-mandatoryparams"></a>

-The AWS\.Tools\.\* modules now declare and enforce mandatory cmdlet parameters\.
+The `AWS.Tools.*` modules now declare and enforce mandatory cmdlet parameters\.
 When an AWS Service declares that a parameter of an API is required, PowerShell prompts you for the corresponding cmdlet parameter if you didn't specify it\.
-This applies only to AWS\.Tools\.
+This applies only to `AWS.Tools`\.
 To ensure backward compatibility, this does not apply to AWSPowerShell\.NetCore or AWSPowerShell\.

 ## All Parameters Are Nullable<a name="migrate-nullableparams"></a>

 You can now assign `$null` to value type parameters \(numbers and dates\)\.
 This change should not affect existing scripts\.
 This enables you to bypass the prompt for a mandatory parameter\.
-Mandatory parameters are enforced in AWS\.Tools only\.
+Mandatory parameters are enforced in `AWS.Tools` only\.

 If you run the following example using version 4, it effectively bypasses client\-side validation because you provide a "value" for each mandatory parameter\.
 However, the Amazon EC2 API service call fails because the AWS service still requires that information\.